AbsaOSS/pramen/README.md

     # By setting 'consume.threads' to greater value than 1, the task will appear to require more than 1 thread to run.
     # Thus, the task will take up multiple "slots" in 'pramen.parallel.tasks' setting.
     # This is useful if some tasks consume lot of memory and CPU and should not be running with other tasks in parallel.
-    # This feature is experimental.
-Use with caution.
     consume.threads = 2

     tables = [